Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: CALIBRATION RESULTS FOR NO

 \subsubsection{Window 2: 1460m, an adapted window}

 An optimal window search by cross-validation on the learning set, leads to consider the value $B = 1460$m.
-We propose to focus on complete GWR models forgetting the ones with a single variable.
 We indicate in Table \ref{tab:ev-no2-all2} the EV percentages of the different models over the period S2, and in Table \ref{tab:rmse-no2-all2} the associated RMSE.
 Since the collocated and non-collocated models are not influenced by the choice of window, the associated scores are the same as previously.

 The performance for the two values of the window are very different: GWR$_5$(3000) has an average EV on the sensors of 38\% while GWR$_5$(1460) has one of 46\%.
 In addition, the GWR$_5$(1460) model gives better estimates for all sensors except ASE\_A03, for which the EV was decreased by 2 points.
 In terms of RMSE, the switch to the new window has reduced the error up to 3 \mgm3 (sensor ASE\_A02).
 Similarly, the average EV on the sensors of the SGWR$_5$(3000) model was 48\%, that of SGWR$_5$(1460) is 58\%.
 For the ASE\_A03 sensor, the decrease in the window caused the EV to drop by 5 points; it increased it for all other sensors.
 The average RMSE of the SGWR$_5$(3000) model was 11 \mgm3, it is 10 \mgm3 for the SGWR$_5$(1460) model.
-These performances are further improved with the addition of spatial variables, with an average RMSE of 9.8 \mgm3 and an average EV of 59\%.

-The reduction of the window size allows to improve the transformation of micro-sensor measurements, and it is all the more obvious for isolated sensors (ASE\_A01, ASE\_A02 and ASE\_A09, see Figure \ref{fig:map_sensors}), for which the EV is increased by 20\%.
-This is explained by the fact that tightening the window will more force the isolated micro-sensors to correct themselves with their own information.
+The reduction of the window size allows to improve the transformation of low-cost sensor measurements, and it is all the more obvious for isolated sensors (ASE\_A01, ASE\_A02 and ASE\_A09, see Figure \ref{fig:map_sensors}), for which the EV is increased by 20\%.
+This is explained by the fact that tightening the window will more force the isolated low-cost sensors to correct themselves with their own information.
 However, it should be noted that the choice of window was made through cross-validation, which indicates that this window is the most appropriate to estimate a transformation model on an isolated sensor that would not be connected to any fixed station.